 Megan’s love for music is undeniable but she didn’t discover DnB until her secondary school days.
 “I was always that person who had her headphones in 24/7.
 I think the first drum and bass song I ever listened to was a Spor song.
 It’s a remix that he did but it was on this demolition DnB video montage and I absolutely fell in love with it.”

 From that point her passion for the genre began to grow bigger and bigger.
 “I got my first bedroom controller and, I guess, that’s what really got me into it.”
-Not only did she start experimenting with her own music but relishing in the atmosphere of live events only seemed to stimulate her love of DnB.
+Not only did she start experimenting with her own music but relishing in the atmosphere of live events only seemed to stimulate her love of the genre.
 “I started going to raves and it was like, ‘Wow, I love this.
 I love the energy.
 I love the people here.'”

 Many people speak of drum and bass as being a community of like-minded music-lovers and Megan has discovered this for herself.
 “A real advantage of being a woman in the drum and bass industry is that there’s increasingly a strong community of girls.
 We’ve created a network and support each other.
 I’ve met so many people and spoken to so many new young and amazing, creative women.”

-Since establishing herself as a DJ in Bristol and now Cheltenham, Megan has come to realise that despite having set up the network, female DJs still represent only a small minority within the genre.
-However, the recent support from influential DnB brands, such as Fully Charged, has encouraged a surge in exposure for women in music but Megan is cautious about these changes.
+Since establishing herself as a DJ in Bristol and now Cheltenham, Megan has come to realise that despite having set up the network, female DJs still represent only a small minority within the community.
+However, recent support from influential DnB brands, such as Fully Charged, has encouraged a surge in exposure for women in music but Megan is cautious about these changes.

 “I still feel there is an issue with the representation for females, but it has improved a lot, especially over these last couple of lockdowns.
 I just hope it isn’t a trend that we’re starting to see more women because labels or brands feel pressured to have women regardless of ability.
 I wanna be on a line-up regardless of whether I’m a woman or not.
 It doesn’t have to be 50/50 all the time, just try and get close to that.”